Gateway Region: Lenape and New Netherland

 The Gateway Region was the territory of the Lenape Native Americans.
 Later called Delaware Indian, this collection of Algonquian-language speaking people included the Hackensack, Raritan, and Tappan.
 They are recalled in the countless number of place names given by them to towns, hills, and bodies of water.
 Much of the land was "purchased" by Dutch and English from the Lenape, though this concept of "ownership" was foreign to them.
-The Lenape retreated to the west as settlements grew, and "agreed" to re-locate in 1766 with the Treaty of Easton, though some became part of the Ramapough Mountain Indians.
+The Lenape retreated to the west as settlements grew, and "agreed" to re-locate in 1766 with the Treaty of Easton, though the Ramapough Mountain Indians say they descend from them.

 Henry Hudson, an Englishman sailing for the Dutch East India Company anchored his ship the Halve Maen (Half Moon) at Sandy Hook and Weehawken Cove in 1609.
 The area became part of the colonial province of New Netherland with headquarters in New Amsterdam.
 In 1630 the patroonship Pavonia was established and 1660, after series of confrontations with the Lenape, that the first chartered village was established on the west bank of the North River at Bergen Square, creating the oldest municipality in the state.
 Descendants of the New Netherlanders spread across North Jersey, and influenced its development and character for generations.